polserver/poltools/releases/097/Distro/pkg/packetHooks/PartySystem/docs/readme.txt

 [ - Considerations - ]
-Thanks to Max Sherr for his initial help getting this moving, to Kinetix who posted some code on Folko's old forums, to Aeros, grak and Pierce who posted on the forums when they found something wrong and a massive thanks to all of the POL devs, especially Austin for answering all of my questions.
+Thanks to Max Sherr for his initial help getting this moving, to Kinetix who posted some code on Folko's old forums, to Aeros, grak, Pierce and Repsak who posted on the forums when they found something wrong and a massive thanks to all of the POL devs, especially Austin for answering all of my questions.

 [ - TODO - ]
-Possibly add support for extended features, but they would be part of the distro and would be tricky to install on other distros
-Get a log of someone playing on OSI and using the party system.
+Get a packet log of someone playing on OSI using the party system to double check everything.

 [ - Note - ]